 I strongly recommend starting building a list of subscribers as soon as you start blogging, that way every time you add new information, a new post, new services that you are offering, etc., you will be able to send an email very easily to all your subscribers.

-There are many companies doing it and I recommend AWeber or Mailchimp.
-I have been using them for about 5 year on this site and other websites.
-They both have good selection of design and you can also create your own subscribe form to suit the style of your blog.
-It comes with a system to prepare emails to that when someone sign up, they will automatically receive an email (or a series of email on the following days or weeks) according to whatever you set up.
+There are many companies doing it and I recommend ConvertKit.
+They have a good selection of design and you can also create your own subscribe form to suit the style of your blog.
+It comes with a system to prepare emails to send automatically when someone signs up (or a series of email on the following days or weeks) according to whatever you set up.

 Now that the overall structure of your blog is done, you will need to fill it up.
 Don’t worry, it doesn’t happen overnight.